xTheBHox/15418-f18-nonogram/report/report.md

 ### SIMD
 Depending on how simple solvers are implemented it is possible that SIMD execution could speed up the simple solvers.
 In particular, a solution that is largely branchless would be able to take advantage of SIMD.
 This technique would also likely lend itself well to GPU/CUDA execution because of both the SIMD possibilities and the fact that each computation requires very little data, reducing communication overhead.

+# Approach

+The solver was broken down into the components described in the background section.
+The goal was to pick a set of technologies that fit the problem and our proposed solution best, and then to tune the specific algorithms and data structures.

+## Technologies
+A number of technologies were considered, however eventually GPUs/CUDA were selected as the platform for the solver.
+There were a few primary reasons for this decision.

+One was that the computations involved in solving nonograms are not memory-intensive.
+As mentioned above, for any given board the constraints need to be stored, as well as the actual state of the board.
+For a board with a reasonable number of constraints per line (on the order of 10) that has N rows and M columns, the amount of memory required is O(NM) with a relatively small constant that are implementation dependent.
+In particular, this means that shared block memory is large enough to hold the state of a board.

+In addition to having a memory model that maps well to solving nonograms, CUDA's computation model is also a good fit.
+A large number of threads (1024) can fit into a thread block, meaning each individual line solver can run in parallel even for larger puzzles, and they can all share the same block memory.

+Worth noting again is that a lot of these benefits exist for puzzles ranging from very small (10x10) to a few times larger than humans typically solve (400x400).
+As puzzles get larger they outgrow shared block memory into global memory, which incurs a performance penalty.
+At a certain size the number of threads will exceed the maximum for a block as well.

+There were also some downsides to using CUDA that were discussed in the decision process.
+One is that its SIMD capabilities went unused, because the simple solvers running in parallel diverge too much.
+Another is that it would be difficult to test very large problem sizes because the Gates machines only have a single GPU each.

+Another option that was considered was the Xeon Phi machines, because they would better handle divergent execution, however it was ultimately decided that having the higher number of CUDA threads would be more beneficial.

+## Problem mapping
+The problem maps onto a GPU roughly as described in the above section.
+There are two regions of shared block memory that hold the entire board, one in row-major format and one in column-major format.
+Additionally, there is a region of shared block memory for the individual line solvers to hold their data.
+When the simple solvers run they are all mapped along one dimension of the same block.

+In addition, there are parts of the solving algorithm, particularly the lookahead solving, as well as memory operations that need to only run once.
+These are run from the first thread (chosen arbitrarily).

+A goal when the solution was developed was that as much of the solver run on the GPU as possible.
+A significant portion of overhead from using CUDA comes from copying memory back and forth between the host and the device.
+Rather than do that, or create a number of additional kernels to perform specific operations on the data, the majority of the algorithm runs as a single kernel.

+No big changes were necessarily needed to enable better mapping to the parallel resources.
+The most parallelizable element of the system, the simple solvers, ran independent of each other in the sequential implementation already.

+## Optimization iterations
+There were a few important optimizations that were arrived at by iterating.
+One was running both the row and column solvers at the same time.
+Because the line solvers were written to be independent, they were eventually modified so that they only time they wrote data to the board in shared block memory was when they had a new value to write.

+Additionally, the fact that every value being written is guaranteed to be correct also means that there is no synchronization necessary if/when multiple solvers write to the same cell.
+They will either write the same value in which case the value will be written one way or another, or they'll write different values.
+If they write different values then the board must have been incorrect, in which case there will be a contradiction no matter which value ended up actually getting written.

+Another interesting optimization that was mentioned above was storing two copies of the board data, one in row-major and one in col-major format.
+It was inspired by the assignments during the semester where such a strategy was a way to improve locality and therefore cache-friendliness of the data.

+In this case, it works particularly well because each line solver reads and writes only its particular line data.
+Additionally, writes are much less frequent because they only occur when correct values have been found.
+Compounding that is the fact there is often dependence between row solving and column solving.

+Consider the case where no new cells can be solved by the row solvers, but some can be by the column solvers, and both run at the same time.
+Then only the column solvers will update the board.
+On the next iteration, only the row solvers (if any) will update the board, and so on.
+This dependence means that while it's possible for the solvers to all run in parallel, the actual benefits are relatively minimal.